wilsonmar/wilsonmar.github.io/shop/index.md

 ## Food

-I keep a couple meals in my pack.
+I keep a couple meals in my pack with a bottle of water.
 Ideally, it would not have much sugar, salt, MSG, etc.

 [_] A bag of mixed nuts (unsalted)

 [_] Jerky has a lot of salt

-   PROTIP: Put a date on each item and enter a replacement appointment on your calendar so it's eaten before gong stale.
+   CALENDAR PROTIP: Food spoils over time.
+So write a date on each item and enter a replacement recurring appointment on your calendar a few months out so it's eaten before gong stale.

+[ ] A Cup, made of metal or silicon, to cook with.

 [ ] Long titanium spoon to eat from a Mountain House foil pouch.

-[ ] Big Cup, made of metal or silicon to cook with.
+[ ] Small sissors with rounded tips for kids, with a cover.
+From Walmart's art section.
+It's never been a problem at the airports.

-[ ] Herbs and spices you like to add to your food.
+[ ] Small vials of herbs and spices you like to add to your food.
 Tameric.
 Cardemon.

+[ ] Medicines.

 <a name="Liquids"></a>

 ## Liquids bag

+I get small 3 oz. bottles or fill up little tubes rather than handling and carrying big bottles.

+[ ] Thick plastic waterproof bags (rather than zip-locks that leak over time)

+[ ] Deoderant

 [ ] Shampoo

+[ ] Dish soap

+[ ] Hand sanitizer with a hook hanging on the outside of my pack

+[ ] Hair gel

 [ ] Sunscreen

-[ ] Hand sanitizer

-[ ] Hair gel

 [ ] Personal lubricant.
 Jo hybrid is our favorite.

+[ ] Bug repellant

 <a name="Toiletries"></a>